 This is a great way for your child to practise their phonics skills.

-Please see your child's reading record for login details for our new spelling scheme.
+Please see your child's reading record for login details for our spelling scheme.

 Our maths is mostly active and practical.
 We follow a scheme called White Rose Maths.